 Social media allows designers to see a wide variety of work from other amazing designers and artists.
 The design world has become a melting pot of diverse minds and ideas.
 We seek to take this a step further by creating a resource for designers to use to learn from and post information about their own creative process.
 This will help democratize creativity in an already open and available medium.
-Welcome to "Rough Draft" the world's first design process work database.
+Welcome to "Rough Draft" the world's first comprehensive design process work archive.

 Why 'Rough Draft' ?